Unleash/proxy-client-react/README.md

     updateContext({ userId });
   }, [userId]);

-  useEffect(() => {
+  // OR if you need to perform an action right after new context is applied useEffect(() => {
     async function run() {
       // Can wait for the new flags to pull in from the different context